vlauciani/ws-icon/README.md

 ## API Documentation

-Full interactive API documentation is available at: **http://localhost:8999/swagger/**
+Full interactive API documentation is available at: **http://localhost:8999/**

+The legacy Swagger endpoint is still accessible at: http://localhost:8999/swagger/

 ## Contribute